Q: I’ve been seeing the use of the word “reactionary” for “reactive.” Have you noticed this?

 Finally, here’s an OED citation (from the Feb.
 6, 2003, issue of the Charlotte Business Journal in North Carolina) with the term used in the medical sense: “We want to practice preventative health care and not just reactionary medicine.”

-Well, the usage is out there, as you’ve noticed, and it has a history, but it’s not out there enough to make it into standard dictionaries.
-In other words, you’ll probably be misunderstood if you use it.
+Well, the usage is out there, as you’ve noticed, and it has a history, but it’s not out there enough to be accepted by standard dictionaries.
+In other words, you’re likely to be misunderstood if you use it.